I can still feel the touch of my OB’s hand on my knee as she said in a soft voice, “I’m sorry, but we don’t see a heartbeat…”

-With odds like that, it bothers me that the subject is taboo.
-When I announced my loss to co-workers, a number of them told me about the losses they experienced or people they know who experienced miscarriage as well.
+With odds like that, it bothers me that the subject of pregnancy and infant loss is taboo.
+When I announced my miscarriage to co-workers, a number of them told me about the losses they experienced or people they know who experienced miscarriage as well.
 It was surprising and frustrating at the same time.
 I was feeling alone even though I wasn’t.

-Why isn’t it talked about more?
+Why isn’t this talked about more?
 Too painful?
-The stigma that something f is wrong with you if you cant stay pregnant?
+The stigma that something is wrong with you if you can’t stay pregnant?
 No one knows what to say?
-Well meaning people say the wrong things?
+Well-meaning people say the wrong things?

 It is of all those things, really.
 Of course, it all depends on the person.
 Some people would rather not share their loss(es).
 That’s fine.
 Sometimes staying quiet is better than having to listen to the things people say to try and make you feel better.
 I’ve been there.
 Some people have a real sense of “it wasn’t meant to be” and are able to move on.
 I admire them.